 Times have changed profoundly; a six year old is diagnosed with fourth stage of oral submucous fibrosis (OSMF), a disorder related to inflammation of tissues in the mouth.
 As informed by doctors, resulting from chewing tobacco for a long period of time.
 The situation has alarmed both the parents and doctor who witnessed this trend.
+For basic oral health conditions you can simply visit this Dentist in windsor for example, but a condition as serious as this would require medical treatment.
 This trend is setting among children at an unrepressed number these days as reported by TNN.

 As per a Government of India survey, the age group that is affected by chewing tobacco or gutka had come down to 15 to 31 years on an average.
 This range is much lower than the earlier most addicted range of 45 to 54 in the country.(link)

 This was also confirmed by another study by Tata Institute of Fundamental Research and Tata Memorial Hospital a little while back:

 About 50% children below the age of 10 in rural Karnataka have experimented with smokeless tobacco (like gutka and khaini) or smoking tobacco, imitating parents, grandparents and other elders in the family, says a recent study by Tata Institute of Fundamental Research and Tata Memorial Hospital, Mumbai. (link)